-Documents produced by other parties in the litigation may come in the form of structured eDiscovery productions with fielded data included in the DAT or CSV file designed to contain any chosen (or often agreed upon in the Discovery Control Order for a matter) fields of data being transferred with the documents.
+Documents produced by other parties in the litigation may come in the form of structured eDiscovery productions with fielded data included in the DAT or CSV file.
+This file is designed to contain any chosen (or often agreed upon in the Discovery Control Order for a matter) fields of data being transferred with the documents.
 Common fields include Custodian, To, From, CC, Sent Date, Modified Date, Created Date, Titles, Extensions and Path.

 To overlay metadata onto a set of documents:

-Right-click on the filter tree and select Overlay Metadata from the menu that appears.
+Right-click on the filter tree and select Overlay metadata from the menu that appears.

 Using the Browse button, navigate to the location of the load file (either .dat or .csv).
 Once the load file has been specified, the source fields are auto-populated in the Overlay Metadata dialog.

 From the Load File Key Column drop down, select the field of the load file that contains the unique record identifier in order to map to the records in the database; typically this is the document’s starting Bates number.
 The Load File Key Column must contain values unique to each file in the collection.